dfinity/repositories-open-to-contributions/README.md

-# Repositories open to contributions
+# Repositories open to external contributions
-This repository holds the list of repositories where external contributions are allowed.
+This repository holds the list of repositories accepting external contributions.
-In these, external contributions are allowed when the code owner of the Pull Request has agreed to DFINITY's Contributor License Agreement.
+In these, external contributions are allowed when the code owner of the Pull Request has agreed to DFINITY's Contributor License Agreement (CLA).
+This repository also contains the workflow for verifying that the CLA has been signed for external contributors.
+For more information, refer to [CLA-workflow](CLA-workflow.md)

-The list is in a text format where each line represents the name of one repository.

-Here is an example for https://github.com/dfinity/sdk and https://github.com/dfinity/ic it would be (always in alphabetical order):
+The open-repositories list is in a text format where each line represents the name of one repository within the `dfinity` org.
+Here is an example for https://github.com/dfinity/sdk and https://github.com/dfinity/ic.
+It needs to be in alphabetical order:
 ```
 ic
 sdk